Walon-Foundation/business-directory/README.md

 - Open an issue on GitHub
 - Contact the Walon Foundation team

+To try the live WhatsApp verification bot running on the maintainer's production deployment, send a message to: **+23233482361**.

 <!-- ## 🗺️ Roadmap

 - [ ] WhatsApp integration for complaints